arnolddevos/modular-fsm/README.md

 A command or event is always defined over a view of the state.
 It may be the blanket view, but a narrower view will insulate the command or event from unrelated changes to the state type.
-Each handling function can be simpler with a view and avoid the need to deconstruct and reconstruct the whole state.
+Each state function can be simpler because it avoids the need to deconstruct and reconstruct the whole state.

 However, there is no free lunch.
 The global state must